ch4mpy/spring-addons/samples/tutorials/bff/README.md

 When serving both the UI (Angular app) and the REST API(s) through the gateway, from the browser perspective, all requests have the same origin, which removes the need for any CORS configuration.
 This is the setup we'll adopt here.
 If you prefer to access the Angular app directly (http://localhost:4200/ui by default on your dev environment) instead of through the gateway (http://localhost:8080/ui by default on your dev environment), then you'll have to configure CORS on the resource server to allow requests from the Angular host (http://localhost:4200).

 ### 2.3.
 Project Initialization

+In this project, we will use two different `SecurityFilterCHain` beans
+- a client one for `oauth2Login` and BFF routes (the `/bff/**` routes in the gateway conf)
+- a resource server one for all other public resources (this saves the resources required to maintain sessions) and those for which the `TokenRelay` shouldn't be used (access to resource servers from apps being OAuth2 clients: the `/resource-server/**` routes in the gateway conf)

 From [https://start.spring.io](https://start.spring.io) download a new project with:
 - Gateway
 - OAuth2 client